frontendpatterns/frontendpatterns.dev/src/content/patterns/form-level-validation.md

 ## Solution

-Apply the Form-Level Validation pattern by validating entire forms on submission to check cross-field rules and constraints, and reinforce it with concise examples or tests.
+Validate entire forms on submission to check cross-field rules and constraints.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.